mwolanski/imageFolderDescriptor/README.md

 * should use external image description api.

 **Process**
-Use trello board for tracking progress: https://trello.com/imagefolderdescriptor
+1. Use "projects" tab for tracking progress.
+2. No stupid commit messages.

 **Structure**
 Aplication should consist of at least 4 files that contain **__classes__**.